 5. Always aim to be early

 Thinking ahead is a useful strategy for every part of applying to medical school.
 You need to plan for things like writing your personal statement and securing strong letters of recommendation.
-Excellent letters can only come from individuals who know you incredibly well—it takes time to build those relationships.
-Dr. Williams recalls writing a strong recommendation for a student who worked in her office as a scribe.
+Impressive, heartfelt letters of recommendation can only come from individuals (other than family members or friends) who know you incredibly well in academic, professional or service contexts, and it takes time to build those relationships.

 6. Seek out other opportunities

-While medical schools want strong students, they also recognize the best physicians have additional strengths.
-They take notice when candidates can demonstrate that they have leadership skills, tenacity, and other passions.
+While medical schools want strong students, they also recognize that the best physicians have a host of additional strengths.
+Admissions committees take notice when candidates can demonstrate that they have strong leadership skills, tenacity, and other passions outside of medicine.
 Research experience can also look great on an application.
-Dr. Dorenkamp reminds that you should be prepared to elaborate about any research you’ve done.

 Participation in clubs and community service are also valuable experiences to include.
 Just be prepared to elaborate on any elements you list.

 Once your applications are submitted and you’re lucky enough to receive an acceptance letter or two, your instinct may be to carry on with that momentum.
 But it’s actually not a bad idea to step back and take a break at this point.